Preeti & Pinky

 Preety & Pinky are Indipop duo singers.
 The sisters hail from a Gujarati family.

 Career

-This duo had started singing at very young age when they were five and seven years old.
+This duo had started singing at the ages of five and seven years old.
 They also sang for many Bollywood films.
-Besides Hindi, they sang songs in English, Malayalam, Gujarati, Sindhi, Marathi, and Bhojpuri.
-In addition to their popularity in India, they are also very well known in United States, Canada and England.
+Besides Hindi, they sang in English, Malayalam, Gujarati, Sindhi, Marathi, and Bhojpuri.
+In addition to their popularity in India, they are also well known in United States, Canada and England.